Where Outflows Meet Inflows: Gas Kinematics in SSA22 Lyman-$\alpha$ Blob 2 Decoded by Advanced Radiative Transfer Modelling: Radiative Transfer modelling Using The Multiphase Clumpy Model

-By the same token, correlations between (1) $n_{\rm HI,\,{\rm ICM}}$ (and $F_{\rm V}$\footnote{Both $n_{\rm HI,\,{\rm ICM}}$ and $F_{\rm V}$ (or $f_{\rm cl}$) contribute to the effective column density in the multiphase, clumpy model (see Eq.
-(1) in \citealt{Gronke16_model}).}) and $N_{\rm HI,\,{\rm shell}}$; (2) $\Delta v_{\rm clumpy}$ and $\Delta v_{\rm shell} - v_{\rm exp}$ may exist, as they control the peak separation and trough position\footnote{Note that we have set $v_{\rm ICM}$ = 0 in this work; otherwise a correlation between $\Delta v_{\rm clumpy} - v_{\rm ICM}$ and $\Delta v_{\rm shell} - v_{\rm exp}$ (where the optical depth is at the maximum) is expected in a moving ICM.}, respectively.
-However, we found that the former correlation is insignificant, as the best-fits from two models prefer different peak separations in many cases (see e.g. spectra 7, 8, 10 and 13).
-The latter correlation is also insignificant ($\lesssim 2\sigma$) with two apparent outliers -- for spectrum 1, the multiphase, clumpy model prefers outflow, whereas the shell model prefers inflow; for spectrum 3, the absorption for both best-fits are saturated so that extended troughs are produced.
-The other 13 data points are broadly consistent with a 1-to-1 relation within 2$\sigma$ uncertainties. \textbf{Such a correspondence between $\Delta v_{\rm clumpy}$ and $\Delta v_{\rm shell} - v_{\rm exp}$ may resolve an additional inconsistency} reported in \citet{Orlitova18}, i.e. the best-fit systemic redshifts ($\Delta v_{\rm shell}$) from the shell model are larger by 10 – 250 km\,s$^{-1}$ than those determined from optical emission lines.
-Further observations of non-resonant lines that are available for other objects are necessary for a decisive conclusion.
+By the same token, correlations between (1) $n_{\rm HI,\,{\rm ICM}}$ (and $F_{\rm V}N_{\rm HI,\,{\rm cl}}$\footnote{Both $n_{\rm HI,\,{\rm ICM}}$ and $F_{\rm V}N_{\rm HI,\,{\rm cl}}$ (or $f_{\rm cl}N_{\rm HI,\,{\rm cl}}$) contribute to the effective column density in the multiphase, clumpy model (see Eq.
+(1) in \citealt{Gronke16_model}).}) and $N_{\rm HI,\,{\rm shell}}$; (2) $\Delta v_{\rm clumpy}$ and $\Delta v_{\rm shell}$ may exist, as they control the peak separation and the systemic redshift of the \lya\ source, respectively.
+However, we found that the former correlation is insignificant, as the best-fits from two models prefer different peak separations in many cases (see e.g. spectra 7, 8, 9 and 13).
+The latter correlation is also insignificant ($\lesssim 2\sigma$) with one apparent outlier -- for spectrum 1, the multiphase, clumpy model prefers outflow, whereas the shell model prefers inflow.
+However, all 15 data points are broadly consistent with a 1-to-1 relation within 2$\sigma$ uncertainties.
+Such a correspondence between $\Delta v_{\rm clumpy}$ and $\Delta v_{\rm shell}$ suggests that the inconsistency reported in \citet{Orlitova18}, i.e. the best-fit systemic redshifts inferred from the shell model are larger by 10 – 250 km\,s$^{-1}$ than those determined from optical emission lines, also exists in the multiphase, clumpy model.
+Further observations of non-resonant lines that are available for other objects are necessary to solve this issue.

 We have not found any straightforward analytic mapping functions that can directly convert the best-fit parameters from one model to the other.
 In our future work, we will explore whether such analytic mapping functions exist between certain parameters first in the $f_{\rm cl} \gg f_{\rm cl, crit}$ regime, and then in the regime that we have explored in this work, i.e. $f_{\rm cl}$ is higher than $f_{\rm cl, crit}$ but mostly within one order of magnitude, where only qualitative trends between parameter pairs have been observed.